palkan/action_policy/docs/testing.md

 source code of the policy rule:

 ```
-1) UserPolucy#manage? when post is draft
+1) UserPolicy#manage? when post is draft
 Failure/Error:  ...

 Expected to fail but succeed: